There are a specific set of steps that you need to follow when you set up a new iPhone, and one of those steps involves the creation of a passcode.

-- Tap the Turn Off button to confirm.
+- Touch the Turn Off button to confirm.

 - Enter your Apple ID password to complete the removal process.

-The steps below include additional information, as well as pictures of the steps.
+The steps below include additional information on how to take your password off your iPhone, as well as pictures of the steps.

 If you would instead prefer to change the passcode to something different, then this article will show you how.